SimiaCryptus/qqn-optimizer/papers/intro/content.md

 **Convex Problems:**

 * QQN variants: 100% success rate on well-conditioned problems with minimal evaluations
+* QQN-Bisection-2 on Sphere_10D: 100% success rate with minimal function evaluations
-* QQN-Bisection-2 on Sphere_10D: 0.00e0 final value with only 13 function evaluations
+* QQN-Bisection-2 on Sphere_10D: 100% success rate with minimal function evaluations
 * L-BFGS-Aggressive: Matched performance but required more gradient evaluations
 * QQN-StrongWolfe: Superior superlinear convergence rate with 50-80% fewer evaluations than L-BFGS